 There are also a few survivorship clinics that exist solely to follow cancer survivors beyond cancer treatment.
 For example, if you are being treated at the Moffitt Cancer Center in Tampa, Florida, you can come back and utilize their survivor clinic and see a primary care provider.
 That person knows about your cancer and treatment, and can probably do a better job of responding to cancer-related problems.

 Also, the Affordable Care Act stipulates enhanced payment for facilities that offer patient-centered medical home models of care.
 The idea of this model is that all patients should be able to have access to primary care providers who offer a coordinated system of care that includes not only clinical care but also behavioral health care and all other aspects of care that a patient needs.

 CT: What do you recommend for cancer survivors finishing treatment?

 BURG: I would recommend they get their records, so they know the type of cancer, the stage, tumor characteristics and their treatments.
-In this way, when they get handed off to a primary care setting, they can give that information to their providers and demand that their history as a cancer survivor be part of their health care from that
+In this way, when they get handed off to a primary care setting, they can give that information to their providers and demand that their history as a cancer survivor be part of their health care from that time forward.